Sea World (Australia): Park history

-Sea World was originally founded by Keith Williams as the Surfers Paradise Ski Gardens.
+Sea World was founded by Keith Williams as the Surfers Paradise Ski Gardens.
 The main attractions were "water ski shows that combined SOS, aqua ballet and action".
-In 1971, the Surfers Paradise Ski Gardens moved to land on the Spit.
+In 1971, the Surfers Paradise Ski Gardens moved to land on The Spit.
 Major dredging works were required to build the new ski lake.
-A year later, the Surfers Paradise Ski Gardens became known as Sea World with the introduction of dolphins, marine displays, a replica of the Endeavour, a swimming pool, licensed restaurant as well as a gift shop.
-Extra additions over the next decade included the purchasing of the competitor marine park, Marineland, and the transfer of animals and exhibits to Sea World as well as the addition of more shops and food outlets.
+A year later, the Surfers Paradise Ski Gardens became known as Sea World with the introduction of dolphins, marine displays, a replica of the Endeavour, a swimming pool, a licensed restaurant and a gift shop.
+Additions over the next decade included the purchasing of the competitor marine park, Marineland, and the transfer of animals and exhibits to Sea World, as well as more shops and food outlets.